Aadthiyan/qubic_hack/PROJECT_STATUS_REPORT.md

 ---

 ## ⏭️ Next Steps (Post-Hackathon)
-1. **Qubic Testnet Deployment**: Deploy the compiled `GuardianScore` contract using the official Qubic CLI (requires Testnet seed).
-2. **Oracle Integration**: Connect the Backend API to the Smart Contract via an Oracle service to push scores on-chain automatically.
+1. **Oracle Integration**: Connect the Backend API to the Smart Contract via an Oracle service to push scores on-chain automatically.
-3. **Mainnet Launch**: Audit the scoring algorithm and deploy to Qubic Mainnet.
+2. **Mainnet Launch**: Audit the scoring algorithm and deploy to Qubic Mainnet.

 ---